Plunge Saws

 How does a plunge saw differ from a circular saw?

-Do I need a guide rail for a plunge saw?
+Do I need a guide rail?

 Read more